discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 ## One more tool about set intersections

-In the proof I wanted to do, every edge had a set of colors, and in order to use Kővári–Sós–Turán bound, I needed to prove that there was a couple of colors such that the edges having both colors formed a large enough set.
+In the proof I wanted to do, every edge had a set of colors, and in order to use the Kővári–Sós–Turán bound, I needed to prove that there was a pair of colors such that the edges having both colors formed a large enough set.